IBM-Cloud/docs/toolchains/toolchains_overview.md

 # Getting started with toolchains (Experimental)
 {: #toolchains_getting_started}

-*Last updated: 28 April 2016*
+*Last updated: 11 May 2016*

-A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
+A *toolchain* is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.
 {: shortdesc}

-You can create a toolchain in two ways: use a template to create a toolchain or add a toolchain to an app.
+You can create a toolchain in two ways: use a template to create a toolchain or create a toolchain from an app.
 Depending on the template or toolchain that you use, the toolchain might include a GitHub repository (repo) that is populated with app starter code and a preconfigured delivery pipeline.
 When you push changes to the toolchain's GitHub repo, the delivery pipeline automatically builds and deploys the app to {{site.data.keyword.Bluemix}}.

 As a starting point, you can use a toolchain template to create a toolchain that has a specific set of tool integrations or an empty toolchain that you can add tool integrations to.